ShajibEwuCse19/CSE360_LRU_LFU_FIFO_Implementation/README.md

 # CSE360_LRU_LFU_FIFO_Implementation
+How to Run:
-1. Download the file.
+1. Download the Project file.
-2. Run A.cpp and B.cpp using Codeblocks.
+2. Run A.cpp and B.cpp using Codeblocks or other ide.
+3. Language: C++17

+Other info:
-3. 1.txt, 2.txt etc are input file.
+1. 1.txt, 2.txt etc are input file which will take automatically.
-4. souce_code.txt are full source code.
+2. Full Source code includ in 'souce_code.txt' file.
-5. Forchange block number, you need need to update block number manually. [added beginning of the code]
+3. For change block number, you need need to update block number manually. [added beginning of the code]